 Q1: What is FAST?

 A1: FAST stands for Financial Aid for School Tuition, and is a product developed by Independent School Management, Inc. It is designed specifically to help independent schools assess where they should prioritize their tuition assistance resources, if they want to award support based on financial need.
+Once a family completes the FAST online form, the school will be sent a recommended award level for the family.
+Whether or not the school decides to award the recommended amount fully is entirely at the school’s discretion.
+For the purposes of the Partnership Bursary, the school needs to simply indicate that the family went through the FAST process and their financial situation was judged to warrant some assistance.

 Q2: Is the Christian School Foundation trying to have us change our approach to awarding our school’s tuition assistance resources?